 The Early Bloomers:

-Geranium ‘Rozanne’ (Geranium x ‘Rozanne’).
+Geranium ‘Rozanne’ (Geranium x ‘Rozanne’, zones 4 to 9).
 I don’t like to throw the term ‘low-maintenance’ around irresponsibility, but with ‘Rozanne’, it’s the perfect description.
 This hardy plant forms 12 to 18 inch tall mounds of spreading foliage, which is topped from early summer until frost with two-inch wide, violet-blue flowers.
 After its initial bloom, the plants will continue to pump out a moderate amount of fresh flowers for months.
 However, if you shear the plants back by one-third after the first blossoms fade, you’ll encourage another heavy show of flowers.

-Bleeding Heart ‘Luxuriant’ (Dicentra formosa ‘Luxuriant’).
+Bleeding Heart ‘Luxuriant’ (Dicentra formosa ‘Luxuriant’, zones 2 to 9).
 Long-blooming perennials for shady spaces are hard to come by, but this is where ‘Luxuriant’ shines!
 Growing just knee-high, this hardy selection produces clusters of reddish-pink, heart-shaped blooms throughout late spring and summer.
 The ferny foliage is also attractive, and makes a nice foil for the old-fashioned flowers.
 Plant this shade-tolerant perennial in a woodland garden, shady border, or along a tree-lined pathway.
 Clipping out faded flowers will ensure months of bloom.

 Pruning Tip – Don’t be afraid to grab those pruning shears once that initial bloom of spring flowers starts to wind down.
 Many perennials, like Geranium ‘Rozanne’ will continue to produce flowers all season, but in a lesser quantity.
 If you want a heavier bloom, shear the plants back by one-third to one-half to push out fresh foliage and flowers.